nf-core/configs/docs/tubingen_apg.md

 To use, run the pipeline with `-profile tubingen_apg`.
 This will download and launch the [`tubingen_apg.config`](../conf/tubingen_apg.config) which has been pre-configured with a setup suitable for the APG cluster.
 The number of parallel jobs that run is currently limited to 8.

-This configuration will automatically choose the correct SLURM queue (short,medium,long) depending on the time and memory required by each process.
+This configuration will automatically choose the correct SLURM queue (short, medium, long) depending on the time and memory required by each process.

 When using this profile, a docker image containing all of the required software will be downloaded and converted to a singularity container before execution of the pipeline.
 The image will be stored in the cache directory: